spikegrobstein/capnotify/README.md

 These are all built using the `capnotify.appname` function which contains the `application` and optional `stage` values (eg: `MyApplication production`).

-You can override these values by `set`'ing the value in your recipe or extension.
+You can override these values by `set`ing the value in your recipe or extension.
 For example:

     set :capnotify_migrate_start_msg, "Migration has just begun!"